-1 Project Name Housing Rehabilitation Programs

-Target Area City-wide

-Goals Supported Improve the Condition of Existing Housing.

-Needs Addressed Affordable Housing

-Funding CDBG \$203,000.

-Description Offer financial and technical assistance to eligible homeowners and investor-owners to improve housing units, including improvements for accessibility, through the Housing Rehabilitation Loan Program.
+1 Project Name Housing Rehabilitation Programs Target Area City-wide Goals Supported Improve the Condition of Existing Housing.
+Needs Addressed Affordable Housing Funding CDBG \$145,000 Description Offer financial and technical assistance to eligible homeowners and investor- owners to improve housing units, including improvements for accessibility, through the Housing Rehabilitation Loan Program.
 Offer assistance to rehabilitate CHDO, non-profit owned or Salem Housing Authority owned affordable housing.
-This activity will use carried-over funds identified in FY22/23.

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities These funds have not yet been associated with specific addresses.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed These funds have not yet been associated with specific addresses.
 It is estimated that a minimum of 2 families of very low, low or moderate income will be assisted.
-This activity may also use carried over funding from the prior year to complete additional units.
+This activity may also use carried over funding from the prior year to complete additional units. activities This activity will use carried-over funds identified in FY23/24 to assist additional families.
 Location Description This activity would be offered city-wide to income-eligible households.

-Planned Activities Housing Rehabilitation Loan Program Inspectional Services Rehabilitation Administration

-2 Project Name Affordable Housing

-Target Area City-wide

-Goals Supported Increase the Supply of Affordable Housing

-Needs Addressed Affordable Housing

-Funding CDBG \$0

-Description Support the Salem Housing Authority, Affordable Housing Trust Fund Board, local non-profit housing organizations and CHDOs seeking to acquire, create, preserve, and/or renovate affordable units.
-This activity will use carried-over funds identified in FY22/23
+Planned Activities Housing Rehabilitation Loan Program Inspectional Services Rehabilitation Administration 2 Project Name Affordable Housing Target Area City-wide Goals Supported Increase the Supply of Affordable Housing Needs Addressed Affordable Housing Funding CDBG \$0 Description Support the Salem Housing Authority, Affordable Housing Trust Fund Board, local non-profit housing organizations and CHDOs seeking to acquire, create, preserve, and/or renovate affordable units.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities This activity may use carried over funding from the prior year to complete units indicated in the prior plan.
+This activity will use carried-over funds identified in FY23/24.

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities This activity may use carried over funding from the prior year to complete units indicated in the prior plan.
 Location Description This activity would be offered city-wide.

 Planned Activities Pre-development, acquisition and/or rehabilitation of affordable housing units, for households at or below 80% of AMI.
 As projects are designated, individual activities are set up.

+3 Project Name First Time Homebuyer Program

+Target Area City-wide

+Goals Supported Facilitate Homeownership

+Needs Addressed Homeownership Assistance

+Funding CDBG \$5,000

-3 Project Name First Time Homebuyer Program Target Area City-wide Goals Supported Facilitate Homeownership Needs Addressed Homeownership Assistance Funding CDBG \$15,000 Description Financial assistance to eligible households in the form of loans for downpayments and closing costs through the First Time Homebuyer Downpayment Assistance Loan Program.
+Description Financial assistance to eligible households in the form of loans for downpayments and closing costs through the First Time Homebuyer Downpayment Assistance Loan Program.
 In addition to basic downpayment assistance, the program offers an increase over the maximum loan amount for homeowners who complete First-Time Homebuyer Counseling through a qualified training program.

+Target Date 6/30/2025

-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities These funds have not yet been associated with specific addresses.
-It is estimated that a minimum of 2 families of very low, low or moderate income will be assisted.
+Estimate the number and type of families that will benefit from the proposed activities These funds have not yet been associated with specific addresses.
+It is estimated that a minimum of 1 families of very low, low or moderate income will be assisted.
+This activity may use carried-over funds identified in FY23/24.

 Location Description This activity would be offered city-wide to income-eligible households.

 Planned Activities Loan Pool for downpayment assistance loan program.
 As individual activities are set up for first time homebuyer loans, the loan pool is reduced.

-4 Project Name Small Business Financial Assistance Programs Target Area City-wide, LMI Areas, Downtown Goals Supported Financially Support Small Businesses Needs Addressed Economic Development Funding CDBG \$50,000
+4 Project Name Small Business Financial Assistance Programs

+Target Area City-wide, LMI Areas, Downtown

+Goals Supported Financially Support Small Businesses

+Needs Addressed Economic Development

+Funding CDBG \$20,000